patryk-bernasiewicz/superhero-app/README.md

 └── Dockerfile
 ```

-Tests are kept in dedicated `__tests__` directory under every innermost branch of the folder structure.
+Tests are kept next to the file they're related to.

-**Containers** are special type of components that are allowed to trigger logic changes (typically function calls from the app's Context)
+**Containers** are special type of components that are allowed to access global state (from `AppContext`).
+Feature-specific components are made in a way that they are as stupid as possible (not drawing directly from any context or invoking side-effects).

 ## Run production build in Docker container